timan-z/HackMD-Clone-CMDE-Project/README2.md

 ### Features:
 #### 1. <b>Multiple Editor Views</b> (mimic'ing HackMD)
 - Supports toggling between <b>[1]</b> <b>Editor-only</b> mode, <b>[2]</b> <b>Preview-only</b> mode, and <b>[3]</b> <b>Split-view</b> mode (Editor _and_ Markdown Preview; this is the default state).
+- While in Split View, there is additionally a "draggable" line that lets you dynamically resize both the Text Editor and Preview Panel (much like HackMD allows you to do).

 #### 2. Markdown Support
 - Live Markdown rendering in the Preview Panel (featured on the right-hand side of the screen during Split View).